-If the employer or the employee terminates employment extraordinarily, the covenant not to compete becomes unenforceable, and no compensation needs to be paid, if the party terminating employment declares in writing within one month of the termination that it will not be bound by the covenant.
-The employee may also declare that he or she will not be bound if the employer terminates employment ordinarily unless the termination is justified by reasons relating to the employee's person or conduct, or the employer, when giving notice, agrees to pay 100 per cent of the employee's most recent contractual remuneration for the term of the covenant
+If the employer or the employee terminates employment extraordinarily owing to a breach of contract by the other party, the covenant not to compete becomes unenforceable, and no compensation needs to be paid, if the party terminating employment declares in writing within one month of the termination that it will not be bound by the covenant.
+The employee may also declare that he or she will not be bound if the employer terminates employment ordinarily unless the termination is justified by reasons relating to the employee's person or conduct, or the employer, when giving notice, agrees to pay 100 per cent of the employee's most recent contractual remuneration for the term of the covenant.

 Post-termination covenants not to solicit or not to deal with customers are subject to the same rules.
-The same applies to post-termination covenants not to solicit employees in favour of the employee bound by the covenant, whereas such covenants are not subject to the foregoing rules and enforceable if they prohibit solicitation only in favour of such employee's new employer.
+The same applies to posttermination covenants not to solicit employees in favour of the employee bound by the covenant, whereas such covenants are not subject to the foregoing rules and enforceable if they prohibit solicitation only in favour of such employee's new employer or any other third party.
 Whether the aforementioned rules apply to covenants not to solicit suppliers has not yet been decided by the labour courts.